Table of Contents

 Guest multiprocessing (SMP).
 VirtualBox can present up to 32 virtual CPUs to each virtual machine, irrespective of how many CPU cores are physically present on your host.

 USB device support.
 VirtualBox implements a virtual USB controller and allows you to connect arbitrary USB devices to your virtual machines without having to install device-specific drivers on the host.
 USB support is not limited to certain device categories.
-For details, see the section called “USB settings”.
+For details, see Section 3.10.1, “USB settings”.

 Hardware compatibility.
 VirtualBox virtualizes a vast array of virtual devices, among them many devices that are typically provided by other virtualization platforms.
 That includes IDE, SCSI and SATA hard disk controllers, several virtual network cards and sound cards, virtual serial and parallel ports and an Input/Output Advanced Programmable Interrupt Controller (I/O APIC), which is found in many modern PC systems.
 This eases cloning of PC images from real machines and importing of third-party virtual machines into VirtualBox.